Farrah’s Liquor Collective: a new frontier in alcohol shopping

 When it’s done right, there really is nothing more comforting than a piping hot bowl of creamy soup with a crusty roll at the ready for dunking.

-So with this heinous winter weather showing no signs of letting up, I decided it was time to pull out the big guns.
+So with this heinous weather showing no signs of letting up, I decided it was time to pull out the big guns.
 The mother of all creamy soups; cauliflower.
 Well, cauliflower and parsnip actually.

-I love this recipe because it’s super-rich and tasty, extra creamy and (bonus!) good for you.
+I love this recipe because its super-rich and tasty, extra creamy and (bonus!) good for you.
 Okay, maybe just ignore that little prosciutto and parmesan crumble on top (Come on guys, you watch MasterChef.
 You know the cardinal rule: every dish must have texture).

 After a few soupy stuff-ups and curdled catastrophes early on, I’ve learnt that there are five essential things you need to know to make the perfect creamy soup.